 Over the years, I’ve seen students really struggle to grasp how to succeed at the art and I’ve also seen a few that really take to it.
-I’ve come to find out that there are certain things that help demystify internal Wing Chun and help students understand it on a more logical level.
+I’ve come to find out that there are certain things that help demystify an internal Wing Chun approach which help students understand the internal in a more logical, make-sense way.

-I want to quickly share with you simple characteristics of Internal Wing Chun in order to help you understand the difference between an internal and an external practice.
+I want to quickly share with you simple characteristics of an internal Wing Chun approach in order to help you understand the difference between internal and external practices.

-However, first it may be most helpful to clarify what Internal Wing Chun is not.
+However, first it may be most helpful to clarify what an Internal Wing Chun approach is NOT.

-First and foremost, Internal Wing Chun is in no way more mystical than external Wing Chun.
-Nor is it in any way less grounded in science than external methods.
+First and foremost, an internal Wing Chun approach is in no way more mystical than external Wing Chun methods.
+Nor is it in any way less grounded in science than external approaches.
 The only way an internal approach to Wing Chun is mystical is when you don’t understand the mechanics behind it.
 It is however highly misunderstood and all too often inaccurately discounted.
-But make no mistake, Internal Wing Chun is designed for practicality and physical domination.
+But make no mistake, internal Wing Chun is designed for practicality and physical domination.
 There’s really nothing “woo-woo” about it.

 So, practicing an internal Wing Chun approach shouldn’t be thought of as any less fighting-focused than an external approach to the art.
 Health and well-being is a natural by-product of internal practice, but internal Wing Chun is still very much a martial art geared toward developing practical fighting ability.